jdkelleher/dns-mgmt-octodns/README.md

 ### Validate

-To validate the `config.yaml` and any zone changes, simply run
+To validate the `config.yaml` file and any referenced local zone files, simply run

 ```shell
 $ make validate